StephaneAntonieto/cuidapet_api/README.md

 # CuidaPet API
 CuidaPet API is a RESTful API built using the Shelf framework, designed to support both mobile and web applications.
-The API handles functionalities such as user management, pet services, and scheduling, leveraging the MVVM architecture and the GetIt state management library for clean and modular code.
+The API handles functionalities such as user management, pet services, chat, and scheduling, leveraging the MVVM architecture and the GetIt state management library for clean and modular code.
 The data is persisted in a MySQL database.
 This project is part of the Flutter Academy, developed for learning purposes and to enhance skills in developing RESTful APIs using Dart and the Shelf framework.

 ## Features